whellman/DeadlandsDice/README.md

 ## Current Status

 Ultra early pre alpha, heavily WIP.
-Not ready at all.
+Very marginally more usable than a bowlful of dice at the table.

 ## Usage